PABX No. 7

 Terminations for the following methods for signalling are available and are fitted in place of exchange line relay-sets:-

-Manual-manual generator AC or BALANCED BATT bothway signalling (Relay set SA 8568)
+Manual-manual generator AC or BALANCED BATTERY bothway signalling (Relay set SA 8568)

 SCDC